Mon Cheri Rose flowers

 Hardiness Zone: 6a

 A showy garden rose producing high centered to cupped, bright red blooms with reflexed petals; mild spice scent; excellent for cutting; blooms in flushes throughout the season; great for beds, borders, or containers

 Mon Cheri Rose features showy lightly-scented red recurved flowers with gold eyes and creamy white centers at the ends of the branches from late spring to mid fall.
 The flowers are excellent for cutting.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Mon Cheri Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.